springfall2008/batpred/docs/config-yml-settings.md

 This section of the documentation describes what the different configuration items in apps.yaml do.

 When you edit apps.yaml, AppDaemon will automatically detect the change and Predbat will be reloaded with the updated file.
-You don't need to restart AppDaemon for your edits to take effect.
+You don't need to restart the AppDaemon add-on for your edits to take effect.

 ## Templates